-Today even more shots of a current, long blooming spring flower, an all orange variant of a Treasury flower - Gazania rigens in reflected ultraviolet photography and simulated bee and butterfly vision.
+Today shots of a current, long blooming flower, a yellowish white variant of a Treasury flower - Gazania rigens in reflected ultraviolet photography and simulated bee and butterfly vision.
 All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee and butterfly vision.
 Lens was a UV-Nikkor 105mm quartz fluorite lens.
 Light source was sunlight, background was the flower's own foliage.

 [click on image to see a larger one]

 Quadriptych of human vision, UV, and simulated butterfly and bee vision (left to right, top to bottom):